retrosnob/retrosnob.github.io/pythonbook.md

 ### Variable names

-Variable names can include letters, numbers and the underscore (_) character, but they cannot begin with numbers.
+Variable names can include letters, numbers and the underscore (_) and hyphen (-) characters, but they cannot begin with numbers.

 You should try to choose variable names that make it easy to tell meaning of the data held in the variable.